Scenic Train Rides in Wyoming

-The other 25 steam locomotives in Wyoming are on display around the state.
-Union Pacific "Big Boy" 4004 is on display in Cheyenne.
+Most of the other 12 steam locomotives in Wyoming are on display around the state.
+Union Pacific "Big Boy" 4004 is on display in Cheyenne in Holiday Park.
 CB&Q 4-8-4 No. 5633 is on display in Douglas, Wyoming.

 Amtrak has no regular stops or services in the state, though the Overland Route is frequently used as a detour whenever the Moffat Tunnel is shut down.

 The Union Pacific Railroad maintains the only steam locomotive that was never retired, UP No. 844.
 Built by Alco in 1944, it has been rebuilt twice, in 1999 and 2004.
 It is currently the largest running 4-8-4 Northern weighing in at 486,340 pounds.

 Steam train rides include excursions during the Cheyenne Frontier Days in July.
 Also on display, as well as running occasional scenic excursion steam train rides, is the 1943, 4-6-6-4 Union Pacific challenger steam engine No. 3985.

 Challenger No. 3985